-There’s plenty of old school boozers in London Bridge, but I love the Rake and its decidedly different approach.
+There are plenty of old school boozers in London Bridge, but we love the Rake and its decidedly different approach.

-When I say it’s cosy, I mean really cosy – after all, floor space comes at a premium in London!
+When we say it’s cosy, we mean really cosy – after all, floor space comes at a premium in London!
 There’s a modest indoor area and bar, as well as a slightly more spacious (but certainly not palatial) beer garden out the back.

 You’ll find a dazzling selection of beer, with an emphasis on American craft beer.
 The menu is always changing and there’s only one rule, as expressed by the sign above the bar: “no crap on tap”.

 It’s a little more glitz and glamour than your usual London watering hole, so The Barrowboy & Banker is perfect for a special occasion.